 Growth factors are drugs that encourage your bone marrow to make more blood cells.
 We know from research that this can reduce the number of blood transfusions you need.
 Erythropoetin is a growth factor that increases the number of red blood cells.
-G-CSF is a growth factor that increases the number of white blood cells.
+Granulocyte colony stimulating factor (G-CSF) is a growth factor that increases the number of white blood cells.
 Which you have depends on your symptoms and blood counts.
 You have both of these drugs as injections just under the skin (subcutaneously).

 You may also need to take antibiotics to treat infections.

 This is treatment that stops the immune system working.
 This helps the bone marrow to make blood cells.
 And it can help to control symptoms and slow down low risk and intermediate risk 1 MDS.

 Drugs include anti thymocyte globulin (ATG) and cyclosporin.
 This treatment is not suitable for everyone.
 We know from research that it works best in